compulab-yokneam/Documentation/etc/debian-installer.md

           +----------------------------------------------------------+

-At the end of the process this message wondow gets shown up, follow the instructions.
+At the end of the process this message window gets shown up, follow the instructions.

               +-------------------Success----------------------+